The day I sold books to Johnny Cash

 I have met a president, and Toni Morrison, and Michael Jordan, and Elvis Costello.
 I have never been with such a presence.
 It occurs to me that may be because I was entering manhood and terribly unsure of myself.
 I was a wavering presence casting a shadow upon a man whose sense of self was solid as a block of stone.

 I am now almost exactly the age Johnny Cash was then.
 I am more confident, and more scarred.
 I have been through some of the trials Johnny Cash went through — addiction, divorced fatherhood, travel and homecoming and leaving home again.
-They have brought a hard-earned, undeniable, and beautifully humbling sense of self: A stained-glass window of neon, reflected on a dark city street that I call home, wherever I am.
-If you can see it right now, you may, like me, have a tattoo of love and loss and pride and regret that gradually colored us in over time.
+They have brought a hard-earned, undeniable, and beautifully humbling sense of self: A tattoo of love and loss and pride and regret that gradually colored me in over time.

 If I could, I would walk up to that lonely young reader in the bookstore and say the perfect thing for me to say.
 This is what I would say: